IliasBolanakis/Pitos-Jakarta-Project/README.md

 # Pitos-Web-Project
-A fictional pie store web project build with JakartaEE
+A fictional pie store web project build on JakartaEE

 ## About The Project
 Pitos simulates a fully functional website of a pie store that supports the following functions: